Temple Summer in Germany

 When you submit your application, you will select your program length.
 Unfortunately, it is not possible to make any changes after the application deadline.
 All students participate in the first four weeks of the program together before students not enrolled in Session II courses depart Leipzig.

-Tentative Program Dates for 2024
+Tentative Program Dates for Summer 2025

 EventDate